You are in:

 Type of Bill:

 The Bill was announced in the Queen's Speech on 8 May 2013 and aims to make it easier for businesses to protect their intellectual property.
+It was introduced to Parliament by Baroness Anelay on 9 May 2013.

 The Hargreaves Review of Intellectual Property and Growth was published in May 2011 and made 10 recommendations designed to ensure that the UK had an IP framework best suited to promoting innovation and economic growth in the digital age.
 The 10 recommendations were broadly accepted by the government.